miguelxosorio/password-generator/README.md

 - Password must be randomized
 - My input should be validated and at least one character type should be selected

 ## Output
 - Generated Password

+## Challenges
+- setting the conditions
+- setting up the for loop
+- combining the array to set the password

 ## Password options T = TRUE, F = FALSE
 3 options